JakeC007/JakeC007.github.io/CV.md

 ---
 layout: default
-title: "CV — AI Safety & Children's Privacy Researcher"
+title: "CV · Children's Privacy & Youth AI Safety Researcher"
 share-description: "Curriculum vitae for Jake Chanenson: CS PhD (expected 2027) and Master of Legal Studies at the University of Chicago.
-Publications at ACM CHI, FAccT, and PETS on youth AI safety, children's privacy, and AI governance for minors."
+Publications at ACM CHI, FAccT, and PETS on children's privacy, youth AI safety, and AI governance for minors.
+Siebel Scholar."
 ---

 <div class="page-content">